 Some of London’s finest cultural institutions can be found in South Kensington, also known as the museum district of the city.
 Whether you spend the day learning about all walks of life at the Natural History Museum or joining in with some experimental fun at the Science Museum, after a day on your feet, you’ll be ready for dinner.
-Luckily, there are some fantastic restaurants in the area, from French-Japanese fusions to classic Italian, with London’s oldest Polish restaurant here, too.
-Read on for our best picks.
+Luckily, there are some fantastic restaurants in South Kensington, from steakhouses to classic Italian, with London’s oldest Polish eatery here, too.

-Though there’s no lobster cage to sit in at the South Kensington offering from the Wright Brothers, there is some kind of greater force keeping diners inside.
-It may be the £1 oyster happy hour, which actually last for three hours, from 3pm to 6pm daily.
-Or it could be the call of the Mermaid bar downstairs, which is a great place to move on to after you’ve eaten all the seafood specialists have to offer.
+Though there’s no lobster cage to sit in at the South Kensington offering from the Wright Brothers (unlike its Soho counterpart), there is some kind of greater force keeping diners inside.
+It may be the £1 oyster happy hour, which actually lasts for three hours, from 3pm to 6pm daily.
+Or it could be the call of The Mermaid Bar downstairs, which is a great place to move on to after you’ve eaten all that the seafood specialists have to offer.

 Restaurant, Polish, $$$

 Positioned in the iconic Michelin building, Bibendum’s setting is as good as its food.
-The décor is formal as well as bright, with beautiful stained glass in one of the many windows.
+The decor is formal as well as bright, with beautiful stained glass in one of the many windows.
 From 1987, the restaurant has set the standard for great dining experiences in the area.
-Hibiscus chef Claude Bosi joined last year and has been creating fresh fine-dining options, alongside the restaurant’s oyster bar.
+Hibiscus chef Claude Bosi joined a few years ago, and he has been creating fresh fine-dining options, alongside the restaurant’s oyster bar.
 You can expect to find rabbit, veal and duck on the menu served in a way that blends French and English cuisine subtly to great effect.
-For first-timers here, the set menus are a good option to go for.
+For first-timers here, the set menus are a good option to try.

 Restaurant, Spanish, $$$